sumitsingh306/splunk-gcp-functions/PubSubFunction/Installguide.md

 ### **Pre-requisites**

-HEC set-up on a Splunk instance (load balancer needed for a cluster) Install GCP Add-On https://splunkbase.splunk.com/app/3088/ (uses the same sourcetypes defined in the add-on) Set up Stackdriver logs; create an export(s) and subscription to a PubSub Topic (see important note below) Set up a PubSub Topic for error messages (Note the name of the topic -  this will be used in the Environment variables later)
+HEC set-up on a Splunk instance (load balancer needed for a cluster) HEC token/input MUST allow access to all indexes noted in the environment variables if the default token index is being over-ridden
+Install GCP Add-On https://splunkbase.splunk.com/app/3088/ (uses the same sourcetypes defined in the add-on) Set up Stackdriver logs; create an export(s) and subscription to a PubSub Topic (see important note below) Set up a PubSub Topic for error messages (Note the name of the topic -  this will be used in the Environment variables later)